Childminders For Disabled Children

 Registered childminders Helen and Dean Wynne from Wrexham explain how a home-based childcare setting can provide a high level of personalised care for a disabled child.
 Helen and Dean are a husband and wife team who have been working as registered childminders in Wrexham for four years.
 They

-'Children with additional needs will need patience and lots of repetition.
+Children With Addional NeedsHelen explains what a registered childminder must do in order to be inclusive: 'A disabled child needs extra special love care and attention.
+A childminder must be interested in helping them reach their full potential and be willing to undergo training and learn related communication or medical skills.
+Children with additional needs will need patience and lots of repetition.
 Many like routine and are unsettled with new changes.
 I always ensure that I discuss the child's needs with their occupational therapist.
 They may be able to obtain specialised equipment for your setting to cater for a child's needs and offer essential advice, guidance and support.
 However, the people that know their child's personal needs best are the parents, so I always work extremely closely with the family of a child to ensure we are able to offer consistent care and attention.

 'Each child is different and we always need to adapt to that.
 For example, a child using a wheelchair may not be able to reach the table for painting or arts and crafts.
 However by using an upright easel board the child can be included.'

 Helen has looked after children with a range of additional needs including autism, ADHD, cerebral palsy, behaviour problems, Downs Syndrome, communication difficulties and mobility problems.
 She treats each child as an individual and aims to give them the best life experiences while in her care.
 This involves taking children on outings and every week attending Clwyd Special Riding Centre with three children.